Drifsy/Rep_IBM/README.md

 # Repository_2

-In this repository, Jupyter notebook named DataScienceEnvironment is stored.
+In this repository, Jupyter notebook named DataScienceEcosystem is stored.